table of contents

 DESCRIPTION¶

 Makes an authenticated HTTP request to the GitLab API, and prints the response.
-The endpoint argument should either be a path of a GitLab API v4 endpoint, or graphql to access the GitLab GraphQL API.
+Specify either a path to a GitLab API v4 endpoint, or graphql to access the GitLab GraphQL API.

 - GitLab REST API documentation ⟨https://docs.gitlab.com/api/⟩